anidave009/DAO-Governance-Portal-DAO-/README.md

     *   We'll use Remix for these instructions for simplicity: [Remix Ethereum IDE](https://remix.ethereum.org/)

 ## Project Setup and Running Locally

-1. Clone the Repository:**
-2. Install Dependencies: Using npm: npm install **
+1. Install Dependencies and install react app first : 'watch youtube video ,its basic '.
+2. Follow these steps :-
+4. In the app change App.js , index.js and index.css(if present) with the files above.
+5. Create one folder (components )  and add (createproposal.js,activeproposal,results) in it and create another folder (contexts) and add (web3context.js) in it.
+Included an image which describes the flow of project / directory of files.

-3. Deploy Smart Contracts (using Remix IDE):
+6. Deploy Smart Contracts (using Remix IDE):

 a.
 Deploy GovernanceToken.sol:
 * Go to Remix Ethereum IDE.